 6. Ock Pop Top Living Crafts Center and Shops

 Ock Pop Tok offers a chance to view how these traditional crafts are made through their free tours and classes at their Living Crafts Center.
-Jen wrote this post about her experience joining in on one of the most artistic things to do in Luang Prabang at a weaving class.
+Jen wrote about her experience joining in on one of the most artistic things to do in Luang Prabang at a weaving class.
 She made herself a lovely souvenir!

 7. Phou Si Mountain

 If you’re looking for a quieter thing to do in Luang Prabang, try going for sunrise or in the morning.
 There are Buddhist statues and small caves to explore on your way up as well.
 The entrance fee is 20,000 Kip ($2.50 USD).

 8. Garavek Traditional Laos Storytelling

-For centuries children have learned about history and Laos traditions through stories told in school and in their villages.
+For centuries children have learned about the history and traditions of Laos through stories told in school and in their villages.
 This important part of Laos culture is sadly going by the wayside in modern times.
 It’s the thing to do in Luang Prabang if you want to learn more about Laotion culture.

-Wat Xieng Thong, Wat Mai Suwannaphumaham and Wat Sene are a few of the more famous temples in town, however it is worth checking out any of the temples you pass by as they are each beautiful and unique in their own right.
+Wat Xieng Thong, Wat Mai Suwannaphumaham and Wat Sene are a few of the more famous temples in town.
+However, it is worth checking out any of the temples you pass by.
+They are each beautiful and unique in their own right.